yudhisteer/Lane-Detection-with-Semantic-Segmentation/README.md

 To sum up:

 - **R-CNN**: Propose regions.
 Classify porposed regions one at a time  and output label with SVM and bounding box with regression.
-- **Fast R-CNN**: Propose regions.
-Use convolutional implementation of sliding windows to classify all the proposed  regions.
+- **Fast R-CNN**: Performing feature extraction over the image **before** proposing regions, thus only running one CNN over the entire image instead of 2000 CNN’s over 2000 overlapping regions.
+Replacing the SVMs with a softmax layer, thus extending the neural network for predictions instead of creating a new model.
 - **Faster R-CNN**: Use convolutional network to propose regions.

 ## Conclusion